KATHAKALI

 The

-is more like a mask than makeup in the usual sense.
+more like a mask than makeup in the usual sense.
+The materials

-The materials that comprise the makeup is all locally
+that comprise the makeup is all locally available.
+The

 MUSIC

-larger body of South Indian classical music (Carnatic
+body of South Indian classical music (Carnatic sangeet);

-Its local colour is strongly achieved by the use of
+local colour is strongly achieved by the use of instruments

 CONCLUSION